Background pattern

 Cardiovascular precautions

-NSAIDs, such as ibuprofen, may be associated with a small increased risk of heart attack or stroke, especially when used in high doses.
+Anti-inflammatory/analgesic medications like ibuprofen may be associated with a small increased risk of heart attack or stroke, especially when used in high doses.
 Do not exceed the recommended dose or treatment duration.

-you have high blood pressure, diabetes, high cholesterol, a family history of heart disease or stroke, or are a smoker.
+you have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or are a smoker.

-Aspirin and other NSAIDs may cause fluid retention, especially in patients with heart failure and/or high blood pressure.
+Similarly, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

-Respiratory problems
+Respiratory disorders

 Children and adolescents